 Business and Non-Business Debt

-- Business Debt- Business debt is accumulated by taking on debt through transactions that arise through transactions that you conduct in the normal course of operating your business.
+- Business Debt- Business debt is accumulated and found it here by taking on debt through transactions that arise through transactions that you conduct in the normal course of operating your business.
 These debts must be taken on for the purposes for advancing your business.
 Business debts are even deductible even if they are only partial worthless.
 In this case, you would only be able to deduct that portion that was worthless.
 Some examples of this would include:

 - Selling merchandise on credit and receiving payment

 - A loan that is not repaid to you

 - Not being able to collect on outstanding accounts due to the need to shut down your business.

 - Non-Business Debt- This type of debt is accumulated by actions that you take that are not directly related to the operation of your business.
 This debt must be completely worthless before you can deduct it.
 Some examples of this would include: